SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 There is a more balanced view of CETI (communication with extraterrestiral intelligence) in a Cold War context you can get here:
 [“Mixed Signals Communication with the Alien in Cold War Radio Astronomy”](https://api.repository.cam.ac.uk/server/api/core/bitstreams/7e186d38-914c-4175-bd0c-d9501279dd98/content) by Rebecca Charbonneau.
 She actually discusses
 *Three Body Problem*.
-I did not read it all, since it is irrelevant now the Cold War is over, but her thesis mostly concerned historical analysis of the Cold War politics, not future ET contact.
+I did not read it all, since it is irrelevant now the Cold War is over,  her thesis mostly concerned historical analysis of the Cold War politics, not future ET contact.

 I suspect some of the fictional BIll Mather theory might be applicable